AAlab1819/NadyaAlimin-01082170020/Week05-BST/readme.md

 [submission](http://codeforces.com/contest/115/submission/43731059)

-# 4C - Registration system
+# 4C - Registration System

 The problem is the same as we are saving our Ms. Word file without an exact name, the first file will be `Doc` then next will be `Doc1` amnd so on.
 There are several names of users who want to register.
 The system responses to the requests: OK in case of successful registration, or a prompt with a new name, if the requested name is already taken.